golfomania/mp4_to_text/README.md

 # transcription speed

-test for a 1min mp3 file (4700 words)
-on a X1 Gen8 laptop (i7 10 core 1,7MHz / 32GB RAM)
+test for a 1min mp3 file (4700 words) on a X1 Gen8 laptop (i7 10 core 1,7MHz / 32GB RAM)

-tiny 0.1min
+- tiny 0.1min
-turbo 0.7min
+- turbo 0.7min
-large
+- large

 ## ToDo

+- [ ] summarize the transcription locally
+- [ ] speaker recognition
+- [ ] translation to other languages